 Sub-basin area harvested between 1980 and 2011 was positively related to E2:E3 at four of the six sub-basin sites.
 West Leech, Weeks, Leech Tunnel, and Cragg crk sub-basins showed decreasing NOM molecular weight and aromaticity (increasing E2:E3) with increasing area harvested.
 However, the sub-basins of Chris crk and Leech-head (just downstream) had higher harvested area (ergo younger trees) and did not match this pattern of less aromatic, lower molecular weight NOM with greater harvest history (Figure 22).
 The sites with more aromatic and higher molecular weight NOM were not clearly linked to average tree age (Figure 22).

 Chris crk and Cragg crk sub-basins had the youngest and oldest trees, respectively; yet, these two sites had very similar averages for NOM concentration and character, though Chris crk had slightly higher molecular weight NOM.
 While Cragg crk sub-basin had, on average, the oldest trees (likely due to old growth maintained on Horton Ridge), it was West Leech that was the least-harvested sub-basin of the six monitoring sites.
 Cragg crk and West Leech had similar mean DOC and SAC254 values but mean E2:E3 was different (statistically??); Cragg crk had greater molecular weight NOM than West Leech (but their error bars overlapped entirely).
-It is possible that the GIS data for forest harvest and tree age were missing some details.
+It is possible that the GIS data for forest harvest and tree age were missing some details, or that the average tree age is not the best indicator.